-Our spiral arm of the galaxy is called the Orion Arm, or sometimes the Orion Spur.
-It’s not one of the primary spiral arms of the Milky Way but only a “minor” spiral arm.
-Our local Orion Arm is some 3,500 light-years across.
+Our spiral arm of the galaxy is the Orion Arm.
+It also goes by the name of the Orion Spur, Local Arm, Orion-Cygnus Arm or the Local Spur.
+It’s not one of the primary spiral arms of the Milky Way, just a “minor” spiral arm.
+And our local Orion Arm is some 3,500 light-years across.
 It’s approximately 10,000 light-years in length.
-Our sun, the Earth, and all the other planets in our solar system reside within this Orion Arm.
-We’re located close to the inner rim of of this spiral arm, about halfway along its length.
+So our entire solar system resides within this Orion Arm.
+We’re located close to the inner rim of this spiral arm, about halfway along its length.

 Perhaps you know the bright stars of the prominent constellation Orion the Hunter?
 This constellation is visible in the evening during Northern Hemisphere winter (Southern Hemisphere summer).
 The stars of mighty Orion also reside within the Orion Arm of the Milky Way.
-In fact, our arm of the galaxy is named for this constellation.
+In fact, scientists named our arm of the galaxy for this constellation.